We take a deep dive into the Dyson V7 review looking at features, performance, value, suction, and more. Is the V7 the best choice for you?

 With regard to warranty and returns, Dyson offers a 2-year warranty and a 30-day return period.
 Both are in line with the standard warranty and return period.

 Below is a complete list of important specifications and features included on the Dyson V7:

 |Floor Type||All (indoor)|

 |Returns||Varies by retailer|

 The Dyson V7 is a stick vacuum with the ability to break down into a handheld vacuum.

 Powerful suction, a long battery run time, several cleaning tools / accessories, and a quality build all combine to create a cordless vacuum well worth considering.

 I would recommend the Dyson V7 if you’re looking for the following features in a stick vacuum:

-- Want a lightweight stick vacuum – When fully assembled as a stick vacuum, the Dyson V7 weighs 5.45 pounds.
-This is light enough for most people to lift above their head and clean above the ground, in addition to on the ground.
+- Want a lightweight stick vacuum: When fully assembled as a stick vacuum, the Dyson V7 weighs 5.45 pounds.
+This is light enough for most people to lift above their head and clean above the ground, in addition to using it on the ground.